 In order to reduce our exposure to foreign currency gains and losses, we generally use natural hedging techniques to reduce foreign currency rate risk.
-The U.S. dollar is our reporting currency and the functional currency for our subsidiaries, with the exception of our equity-method investee, J-Devices, where the local currency is the functional currency.
+The U.S. dollar is our reporting currency and the functional currency for our subsidiaries.
+The local currency is the functional currency for our equity-method investee, J-Devices.

 We have foreign currency exchange rate risk associated with the remeasurement of monetary assets and liabilities on our Consolidated Balance Sheets that are denominated in currencies other than the functional currency.
-We performed a sensitivity analysis of our foreign currency exposure as of June 30, 2015, to assess the potential impact of fluctuations in exchange rates for all foreign denominated assets and liabilities.
-Assuming a 10% adverse movement for all currencies against the U.S. dollar as of June 30, 2015, our income before taxes and equity in earnings of unconsolidated affiliate would have been approximately \$21 million lower, due to the remeasurement of monetary assets and liabilities.
+We performed a sensitivity analysis of our foreign currency exposure as of September 30, 2015, to assess the potential impact of fluctuations in exchange rates for all foreign denominated assets and liabilities.
+Assuming a 10% adverse movement for all currencies against the U.S. dollar as of September 30, 2015, our income before taxes and equity in earnings of unconsolidated affiliate would have been approximately \$28 million lower, due to the remeasurement of monetary assets and liabilities.
+We have a significant net monetary liability at our subsidiary in Korea, principally driven by our Korean severance plan and construction costs for K5.

 In addition, we have foreign currency exchange rate exposure on our results of operations.
-For the six months ended June 30, 2015, approximately 97% of our net sales were denominated in U.S. dollars.
+For the nine months ended September 30, 2015, approximately 97% of our net sales were denominated in U.S. dollars.
 Our remaining net sales were principally denominated in Korean won for local country sales.
-For the six months ended June 30, 2015, approximately 64% of our cost of sales and operating expenses were denominated in U.S. dollars and were largely for raw materials and depreciation.
+For the nine months ended September 30, 2015, approximately 64% of our cost of sales and operating expenses were denominated in U.S. dollars and were largely for raw materials and depreciation.
 The remaining portion of our cost of sales and operating expenses was principally denominated in the Asian currencies where our production facilities are located and largely consisted of labor and utilities.
 To the extent that the U.S. dollar weakens against these Asian-based currencies, similar foreign currency denominated transactions in the future will result in higher sales, higher cost of sales and operating expenses will decrease if the U.S. dollar strengthens against these foreign currencies.
-We performed a sensitivity analysis of our foreign currency exposure as of June 30, 2015, to assess the potential impact of fluctuations in exchange rates for all foreign denominated sales and expenses.
-Assuming a 10% adverse movement in the U.S. dollar compared to this exposure.
+We performed a sensitivity analysis of our foreign currency exposure as of September 30, 2015, to assess the potential impact of fluctuations in exchange rates for all foreign denominated sales and expenses.
+Assuming a 10% adverse movement in the U.S. 4011 would have been approximately \$74 million lower due to this exposure.